8 Best 3d Printing for December 2025

 Key Catalysts

-- Increasing adoption by enterprise customers seeking supply chain flexibility
+- Increased adoption by enterprise customers seeking supply chain resilience

 Risk Factors

-- Negative free cash flow and profitability metrics may persist near-term
+- Negative free cash flow of $13.7M and negative FCF margin of 2.1%

 | Metric | Value |